frankstepanski/node-express-course/week3/readme.md

 As we know, the server's job is to receive requests and respond to them.
 Middleware gets between the request-response cycle and helps manage the request and can help determine how the server should respond.
-This can be thought of a `middleware pipeline` where Express puts multiple pieces of middleware together through a series of functions.
+This can be thought of a middleware pipeline where Express puts multiple pieces of middleware together through a series of functions.

-These functions have access to the request object (req), the response object (res), and the `next` middleware function in the application's request-response cycle.
-The next middleware function is commonly denoted by a variable named `next`.
+These functions have access to the request object (req), the response object (res), and the **next** middleware function in the application's request-response cycle.
+The next middleware function is commonly denoted by a variable named next.

 Middleware functions can perform the following tasks:
   - Execute any code.